 City Water Loss Cost Allocation

 Exacerbated by the above rate methodology, the City does not pay for the water loss in its distribution system.
 All water systems have water loss.
 The City’s Customer Communities are master metered.
 Any and all water loss occurring in the Customer Communities’ distribution systems is paid by the Customer Communities.
 The cost of the City’s water loss in its distribution systems is in the rate which the Customer Communities pay a disproportional share.
 With all costs being on the commodity rate, there is no mechanism for the City to pay for water loss within its distribution system because the City does not master meter its water for billing purposes.
 The commodity rate is calculated based on billed flow which is innately unfair to the Customer Communities.
-Cost for water loss due to leaks and main breaks that sometimes go several days before being repaired are disproportionally placed on the shoulders of the Customer Communities whereas the Customer Communities pay for all water lost from a water main breaks in its respective distribution systems.
+Cost for water loss due to leaks and main breaks that sometimes go several days before being repaired are disproportionally placed on the shoulders of the Customer Communities, whereas the Customer Communities pay for all water lost from water main breaks in their respective distribution systems.

 A more reasonable rate structure is for the City to cover the cost of water leaving the plant, less the water master metered to the Customer Communities.
 Such a mechanism does not exist in the current rate structure for the Customer Communities but is in place for the West Michigan Regional Water Authority (“WMRWA”) whose rate is based on total flow and not billed flow.